Farmers Feeding Florida

 RCMA provides quality child care and early education for children of migrant farm workers and rural, low-income families throughout Florida.
 The largest non-profit child-care provider in Florida, RCMA is a leader in high-quality early childhood services.
 The Foundation participates each year in the RCMA Christmas Card Project to raise money through the sale of holiday cards designed by RCMA students.
 In 2017, over 12,000 cards were printed with sales over $28,000.
 RCMA will earn a match of 16:1 on the net proceeds from those sales.
 For more information and to participate in the program, download the flier below.

-The 20th annual Benefit Auction, sponsored by the Foundation, raised $28,755 at FFVA’s annual convention to support the George Sorn Scholarship program, RCMA and the Emerging Leader Development Program.
+The annual Benefit Auction, sponsored by the Foundation, raises $30,000 on average each year at FFVA’s annual convention to support the George Sorn Scholarship program, RCMA and the Emerging Leader Development Program.
 Each year at the convention, bidders vie for a splendid array of sports items, travel packages, wine selections, gifts and more while raising funds for a great cause.
-The Benefit Auction has raised nearly $600,000 over the past 20 years.
+The Benefit Auction has raised over $600,000 over the past 20 years.

 RCMA Hurricane Relief Fund